Hexagon Flowers-Tips for English Paper Piecing (EPP)

 1. Tools

-Generally you will need template, glue stick, hand stitch needle, thread, scissor, and of course beautiful fabric pieces!
+Generally, you will need template, glue stick, hand stitch needle, thread, scissor, iron, and, of course, beautiful fabric pieces!

 What to need for English Paper Piecing